 Esperance: Mostly supporting or being involved in organizations like RefuSHE or any other organization like Catholic social services.
 Those are the organization I was attached to.
 But there are so many organizations that help refugees.
 I know RefuSHE is the only organization that is doing the type of job we are doing.

-So to be involved doesn't mean necessarily you have to spend your money, it could be put your time in and understand the story of the refugee girls cause every girl has a different story.
-So once you are involved in that type of organization or that type of environment, you become aware.
-And then like now we are raising awareness because we know better as an organization.
-So I feel like once you get, you try, you learn.
+To be involved doesn't mean necessarily you have to spend your money.
+It could be put your time in and understand the story of the refugee girls cause every girl has a different story.
+Once you are involved in that type of organization or that type of environment, you become aware.
+And then, like now, we are raising awareness because we know better as an organization.
+So, I feel like once you get, you try, you learn.